Inside the Shop: How a Houston Team is Transforming Manufacturing Communication

 That early lesson stuck with her: when people communicate and care about what they do, the work speaks for itself.

 Years later, when Melinda joined NOV to lead a bustling Houston machine shop full of talented machinists, she brought that same mindset.
-But the environment was different, faster, bigger, and more complex.
+However, the environment was different—faster, bigger, and more complex.
 Communication meant constant walk-throughs, quick check-ins, and solving problems one at a time.

 “It worked,” she said.
 “But it was exhausting.
 If I was in a meeting, I worried about what I was missing on the floor.”